learningequality/kolibri-docs/docs/coach/lessons.rst

 #.
 Select the desired lesson from the list in the **Lessons** tab.
 #.
 Click the :guilabel:`OPTIONS` button and select **Edit details**.
 #.
-Select the entire class, groups or inidividual learners to whom you wish to assign the lesson under the *Recipients* heading.
+Select the entire class, groups or individual learners to whom you wish to assign the lesson under the *Recipients* heading.
 #.
 Click :guilabel:`SAVE CHANGES` to confirm, or :guilabel:`CANCEL` to exit without change.